Redis

 Type Input<Input<string>[]>

-A list of subnet IDs in the VPC to deploy the Redis cluster in.
+A list of subnet IDs in the VPC to deploy the Redis instance in.

 Properties